Frazz by Jef Mallett for June 22, 2021

 7. Missing large

-Lou about 3 years ago
+Lou over 3 years ago

 RE: Grilling.
 I watch some of the cooking channels on You Tube.
 Simple grilling has turned into food porn.